What’s the best car wash product?

 The Draper Single Suction pad is a whopping £3.06 and will help remove minor indentations from your bodywork.
 Granted, it isn’t as effective around wheel arches or boot spaces, where it’s difficult to create the vacuum that helps resolve the issue.
 It is, however, a cheap way of keeping the price high.

-What is better wax or polish for car?
+What is better wax or polish for cars?

 Picking a polish or wax is very much down to your budget.
 You can go separate, though many brands are creating formulas that have the characteristics of both.
 The best application is done with foam pads.
-We love these easy-use Meguiar’s Soft Foam pads £5.99 for.
+We love these easy-use Meguiar’s Soft Foam pads for £5.99.
 They are lint-free and apply the wax evenly.
 Some products come with their own pads.

 To get extra, give extra effort to other places.